Rudrar77/Bhagwat-Gita-App/README.md

    - Follow the on-screen instructions to complete the installation.

 3. **Open the App**
-   - Find "Bhagwat Gita By RR" in your app drawer and start exploring!
+   - Find "Bhagwat Gita By RR" in your app drawer and start exploring

 ---